muratk3n/thirdwave/en/tweets/2020/week16d.md

 ---

 I just saw this on the Polity data page; gov cut their funding?
-AFAIK this data set is well-known in academia, and pretty useful for many ppl.
+AFAIK this data set is well-known in academia, and useful for many researchers.

 "NOTICE